 Figuring out ways to heal the body and improve things without surgical intervention, like lasers or nanobots to make the human body better.

 The immediate future of orthopedic surgery:

-- They have improved their ability to fix people's broken bones by making smaller incisions and using sturdier implants.
+- Improved ability to fix people’s broken bones by making smaller incisions and using sturdier implants.

-- They have gotten better with the biologics of bone so they are able to stimulate the bone properly so it heals faster and stronger.
+- Improvements in the biologics of bone so they are able to stimulate the bone properly and it heals faster and stronger.

 - Don’t be daunted by the competitiveness of orthopedics.
 It’s not as bad as people make it out to be to get in.